 Calanques National Park to the west

-The Calanques National Park stretches from Marseille to Cassis, France.
+The Calanques National Park, one of the most important landmarks in France, stretches from Marseille to Cassis, France.
 It features limestone cliffs topped with pine trees and several rocky inlets, known as les calanques.
 In the cliffs of the town of Cassis, you’ll find 9 of those inlets.
 The first 3 are the most popular ones: The Calanque de Port Miou, the Calanque de Port Pin and the Calanque d’En Vau.
 Several hiking trails offer visitors the chance to reach the Cassis calanques with their aquamarine waters and explore the park’s biodiversity.

 Fun fact: The limestone of Cassis’s cliffs is said to have been used in the pedestal of New York City’s Statue of Liberty, although this claim seems to be open to debate.